PrismarineJS/mineflayer-pathfinder/readme.md

 * instance of `Set`

 ### exclusionAreasStep
 An array of functions that define an area or block to be step on excluded.
 Every function in the array is parsed the Block the bot is planing to step on.
-Each function should return a truthy or falsy result if step on for this block is allowed or not.
-The bot may still be able to path into step restricted areas if there is no other path leading out off or into a restricted area.
-To change this behavior change the `exclusionAreaPower` property.
+Each function should return a positive number (includes 0) that defines extra cost for that specific Block.
+0 means no extra cost, 100 means it is impossible for pathfinder to consider this move.
-* Array of functions `(block: Block) => boolean`
+* Array of functions `(block: Block) => number`

 ### exclusionAreasBreak
 An array of functions that define an area or block to be break excluded.
 Every function in the array is parsed the Block the bot is planing to break.
-Each function should return a truthy or falsy result if breaking for this block is allowed or not.
+Each function should return a positive number (includes 0) that defines extra cost for that specific Block.
+0 means no extra cost, 100 means it is impossible for pathfinder to consider this move.
-* Array of functions `(block: Block) => boolean`
+* Array of functions `(block: Block) => number`

 ### exclusionAreasPlace
 An array of functions that define an area to be block placement excluded.
 Every function in the array is parsed the current Block the bot is planing to place a block inside (should be air or a replaceable block most of the time).
-Each function should return a truthy or falsy result if block placement for this position is allowed or not.
+Each function should return a positive number (includes 0) that defines extra cost for that specific Block.
+0 means no extra cost, 100 means it is impossible for pathfinder to consider this move.
-* Array of functions `(block: Block) => boolean`
+* Array of functions `(block: Block) => number`

-### exclusionAreaPower
-Defines the penalty for `exclusionAreasStep`.
-The default value of 8 permits the bot to path through an area restricted by `exclusionAreasStep` if the end and/or the starting nodes are inside a restricted area.
-Values higher then the default value will make it impossible for the bot to move in restricted areas.
-This can cause the bot to get trapped inside restricted areas when ending up in one.
-Values above `100` will make the AStar node not expandable which may help with path finding performance.
-* Default - `8`

 # Events: